yangaound2017/logutil/README.md

 ### class ``dbman.Connector``([file, [ID, [driver]]] ):
-This class obtains and maintains a connection to a schema.
+This class obtains and maintains a connection to a schema.<br>
-:param file:
-	a yaml filename or a dictionary object, `setting.file` will be used if it's omitted. if the argument file is a yaml filename, loading the content as configuration. the dictionary or yaml content, which will either passed directly to the underlying DBAPI ``connect()`` method as additional keyword arguments.
+argument `file` should be a yaml filename or a dictionary object, `setting.file` will be used if it's omitted. if the argument file is a yaml filename, loading the content as configuration. the dictionary or yaml content, which will either passed directly to the underlying DBAPI ``connect()`` method as additional keyword arguments. argument `ID` is a string represents a schema, `setting.ID` will be used if it's omitted. argument `driver` is the package name of underlying database driver that clients want to use, `pymysql` will be assumed if it's omitted.
-:type file: `dict` or `basestring`
-:param ID: a string represents a schema, `setting.ID` will be used if it's omitted.
-:param driver: package name of underlying database driver that users want to use, `pymysql` will be assumed if it's omitted.
 :type driver: str` = {'pymysql' | 'MySQLdb' | 'pymssql'}

 ```